 Firmware and embedded software are both included in printers, yet they perform distinct functions.

-The printer’s firmware runs all of the printer’s operations, including printing, scanning, copying, and faxing.
+The printer’s firmware essentially oversees all functions of the printer, encompassing printing, scanning, copying, and faxing.
 Additionally, the firmware is responsible for communicating between the printer and the computer or network.
 Firmware updates may boost a printer’s print quality, speed, or compatibility.

-At the same time, embedded software runs on the printer’s processor, providing extra features and functions like wireless connectivity, cloud printing, ink management, and security.
+At the same time, embedded software runs on the printer’s processor, delivering additional capabilities such as wireless connectivity, cloud printing, ink management, and security functions.

 Drones

 Firmware vs embedded software can affect the drone’s performance, quality, and safety.
-The drone’s flight, hovering, landing, and return are all set by the drone’s firmware.
-Embedded software is programmed into the drone’s onboard computer, enabling extra features, including a camera, GPS, obstacle avoidance, and remote control.
+The drone’s firmware sets the drone’s flight, hovering, landing, and return.
+On the other hand, embedded software, integrated into the drone’s onboard computer, bestows additional functionalities such as a camera, GPS, obstacle avoidance, and remote control.

 What is Firmware?